Naïlé Titah

 Read the two ends: posts under 200 characters earn a median of 20 likes; posts pushing the 2,400-to-3,000 band earn 43, more than double.
 There is no peak-then-drop, no sweet spot where it stops paying.
 The medians climb monotonically right into the cap.
 The short, punchy one-liner that "respects people's time" is, on the median, the worst-performing length on the platform.

-(One honest caveat, the same one that applies to the length study: this is correlation, not proof of causation.
+(One caveat, the same one that applies to the length study: this is correlation, not proof of causation.
 Longer posts tend to come from more invested writers, and that effort is part of the number.
 We control for it by follower band in the deep-dive below, and the pattern holds in every band.)

 We measured this same effect by length in words in the canonical study, with the by-follower-band controls and the full method: how long should a LinkedIn post be.
 If you want the definitive answer on length, read that one; this page is the character-limit reference, that one is the length deep-dive.